There is plenty of fear, uncertainty and doubt out there over the upcoming federal ban on incandescent light bulbs.

 China's ban on incandescent lamps that use 100 watts or more of power starts Oct.
 1. The ban expands to cover any light bulbs that use more than 60 watts in 2014 and to 15 watts in 2016.

-In the U.S., the situation is different.
-The Energy Independence and Security Act (EISA) of 2007 is not technically a ban.
+In the U.S., the Energy Independence and Security Act (EISA) of 2007 is not technically a ban.
 It's an energy efficiency standard that requires all screw-in light bulbs (also known as lamps) to use 30% less power, beginning with 100-watt bulbs this year.
 The end standard requires bulbs to use 65% less energy by 2020.

 If a manufacturer could produce an Edison incandescent bulb that used 30% less power today, the maker could sell it.
 Since manufacturers can't make such a bulb, the EISA essentially becomes a ban on inefficient lamps.